How to find and replace a text with chart in Word document?

 }

-// Add the data for bar chart.
+// Add the data for the bar chart.

 private static void AddBarChartData(WChart chart)